-An impairment review of the carrying values of exploration and development projects (and in the Company, the associated intercompany loans) as at 30 September 2022 was undertaken by the Directors under IFRS 6 and IAS 36.
-As a result of the year-end review it was judged that the Bakers Project and Myrtle Project expenditure were impaired.
-In the Company, the Sunrise Mineral Australia Pty Ltd loan was also fully provided against.
-Further information on the reasons for impairment can be found in the Operating Review on page 10.
+An impairment review of the carrying values of exploration and development projects (and in the Company, the associated intercompany loans) as at 30 September 2023 was undertaken by the Directors under IFRS 6 and IAS 36.
+As a result of the year-end review it was judged that no projects or intercompany loan should be impaired.
+Further information on the judgements made can be found in the Operating Review starting on page 7.
 Projects which are held for sale or joint venture have not been impaired as it is anticipated that their carrying values will be recovered through sale or through residual joint venture interests in future.